-Contact Person Name and Email: Please list the primary person whom CECP should contact with questions regarding your survey.
+Contact Person Name and Email, Contact Title, Contact Department, Department to Which You Report: Please list the primary person whom CECP should contact with questions regarding your survey.
 The email address provided will receive confirmation of survey completion.

-Classification: There are two choices for this field: Manufacturing or Service.
+Company Classification: There are two choices for this field: Manufacturing or Service.
 Every company participating in the survey should identify itself as falling into only one of these classifications.
 Does your company manufacture a product, as do Hasbro, Inc. and General Mills?
 Or does it provide a service, as do Aetna Inc. and JPMorgan Chase & Co.?
 If it seems to you that your company does both, select the category that accounts for the majority of your company's revenue.